 Free Flow Margarita $15 – Free Flow margarita in mango, grapes and grape fruit flavours for 2 hrs available for dine in only in chicken Up Centrepoint outlet.

-[Wednesday Special] Simply quote Singaporebeauty before ordering and with min $50 nett spending in group of min 3pax (dine in only), you get to choose either a free watermelon Bingsu(worth $18) or a watermelon soju(worth $38).
+[Wednesday Ladies Night] With a min $50 nett spending in group of min 2pax (dine in only), you get to choose either a free watermelon Bingsu(worth $18) or a watermelon soju(worth $38).
 The size of the watermelon soju is 2x the size of the watermelon Bingsu.
-The choice is obvious isn’t it? *Promotion last day on 27 Dec 2017.
+The choice is obvious isn’t it?

 The perfect place for those who like to spend a cosy festive season with love ones and friends over good food and drinks!
 Head over to Chicken Up now for that mashisoyo Korean fare.(mashisoyo means delicious in Korean)

-*Wednesday special and all dishes are available at all ChickenUp Outlet.
-Promotion Last day 27 Dec 2017.
+*Wednesday Ladies Night and all dishes are available at all ChickenUp Outlet.

 *$15 free flow margarita only available at Orchard Outlet.